apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

 #.
 Click OK to confirm.

    .. note::
-      End users (not administrator) can only use the network offerings with specifyvlan is false.
+      * End users (not administrator) can only use the network offerings with specifyvlan is false.
 Please create a network offering with specifyvlan is false to enable this for end users.
 See `“Creating a New Network Offering”
         <networking.html#creating-a-new-network-offering>`_.
+      * MTU options will be shown in the UI and considered only when zone configuration - `allow.end.users.to.specify.vr.mtu` is set to true.
+Maximum allowed values for public and private MTU can be controlled by zone-level configurations, `vr.public.interface.max.mtu` and `vr.private.interface.max.mtu` respectively.

 .. |addguestnetwork.png| image:: /_static/images/add-guest-network.png